7UnitSoftwares/bloomx-website/ADMIN_AUTHENTICATION_GUIDE.md

 ### **3. User Management**
 - Visit `/admin/users` to manage admin users
 - View user information and last login times
+- Create new admin users as needed
-- Delete users (except the last admin user)
+- Delete users (root account is protected and cannot be deleted)

 ### **4. Logout**
 - Click the "Logout" button in the admin navigation